5 ways to bring your digital photos into the real world

-Perhaps the hardest part of the process is choosing the right service.
+Perhaps the hardest part of the process will be choosing the right service.
 If you prefer to preview your options in person or ask a human being for help, consider visiting the local branch of a major retail chain—such as Walmart, Staples, or Walgreens—that offers printing.
 These companies don’t always print on as many objects as their web-based competitors, but they do create posters, calendars, and albums at very reasonable costs.
-Take Walmart—they’ll turn your digital snap into wall art for prices that start at $6 for an 11-inch by 14-inch poster, increasing for larger sizes, higher paper quality, and additional framing.
+Take Walmart—they’ll turn your digital snap into wall art for prices that start at $6 for an 11-by-14-inch poster, increasing for larger sizes, higher paper quality, and additional framing.

 For any of the companies with physical locations, you can order online and have your poster delivered or pick it up at a local branch.
 However, they do differ in price and in the process that you have to go through to get your images ready to print.
 Walmart is the cheapest, Staples has one of the simplest and fastest check-out processes, and Walgreens is slightly harder to use but offers more control and customization: various products, multiple potential layouts, and extra modifications like those text overlays.